andycranston/dcfloortiles/README.md

-I have only run this on `lighttpd` so it may not port to other webservers but if you look at the code it doesn't do anything partuclarly platform independent so I don't expect there to be any issues.
+I have only run this on `lighttpd` so it may not port to other webservers but if you look at the code it doesn't do anything particularly platform dependent so I don't expect there to be any issues.

 ## Reference links